DiRoots-Limited/DiRoots.ProSheets.Releases/docs/ui-components/selection-tab.md

 2. Use the checkboxes to select specific sheets/views or use the checkbox in the table header to select all sheets/views.

 ![ProSheets Selecting Revit Sheets and Views](../../assets/images/GIFs/Selection/selecting-sheets.gif)
-Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>

 ---